acidtib/tcg-fetch/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+When adding support for new TCGs, please ensure:

+- The new TCG follows the existing pattern in the codebase
+- API rate limits are respected
+- Error handling is comprehensive
+- Documentation is updated accordingly

 ## License